harlananelson/ubuntu/after-installation.md

 ```

 ## install pandoc
-Pandoc is also used for document conversion
+Pandoc is also used for document conversion.

 ```bash
     sudo apt-get install pandoc